michael-sevcik/CommandLineParser/README.md

 This method allows user to create object representing multiple parameters plain argument.
-Meaning of the parameters is identical to the previous factory method, but user can provide separator, by which the values should be separated, and action takes array of T objects, because there can be multiple values.
+Meaning of the parameters is identical to the previous factory method, but user can provide separator, by which the values should be separated, and action takes array of TArgument objects, because there can be multiple values.

 When user created all of his desired plain argument objects, user should create array, in which the mandatory arguments come before the non mandatory ones.